 The City has included several sites in the inventory, listed in Table 6-5, that allow for densities up to 22 units per acre in the R-3 zone district.
 The City has included several sites in the inventory (3, 6, 13, 14, 15, and 16) that overlap with the Downtown Specific Plan (DSP).
 As described in Chapter 5, Constraints, the DSP is a form-based code and does not set maximum densities.
 Maximum densities are set by the underlying zoning.
-Residential is only allowed in the C-1 zone where it overlaps with the DSP.
-The City amended its Zoning Ordinance for the C-1 zone and established a 30 unit per acre maximum.
-Based on the development standards in the DSP (Program 5.1.2 Downtown Specific Plan (DSP)), market trends, the City's incentives for residential projects in the downtown (Programs 2.2.1 Pursue Funding, 2.2.2 Provide City Funding and 2.2.3 Provide Incentives), and the pending Zoning Ordinance update, the City is assuming 30 units per acre in the C-1 district in the DSP, with a 50 percent realistic capacity modifier to account for anticipated mixed-use development.
+The C-1 zone has no maximum density and Rresidential is only allowed in the C-1 zone where it overlaps with the DSP.
+Ter Program 5.1.1.
+Zoning Amendments, the City will amend amended its Zoning Ordinance for the C-1 zone and established a 30 unit per acre maximum.
+Based on the development standards in the DSP (Program 5.1.2 Downtown Specific Plan (DSP)), market trends, the City's incentives for residential projects in the downtown (Programs 2.2.1 Pursue Funding, 2.2.2 Provide City Funding and 2.2.3 and 2.2.3 Provide Incentives), and the pending Zoning Ordinance update, the City is assuming 30 units per acre in the C-1 district in the DSP, with a 50 percent realistic capacity modifier to account for anticipated mixed-use development.